obfuscated-D/EnderXY/README.md

+# ⚠️ Development Branch Notice

+This branch is under active development and contains volatile, experimental changes.
+Components and designs are frequently updated and may not be synchronized with each other.
+Specifications, dimensions, firmware, and documentation should be considered unstable and subject to change.
+For verified, stable content, please refer to the main branch when it is published.

 # Ender XY
 This isn't a finished product / refined design.
 This was a *very* quick concept build (we're talking < 8hrs quick), and could absolutely use improvement.
 I hope it can serve as a decent starting point.